chenningg/cz2006-suibian/README.md

 ### `yarn run clean`

-Cleans the outDir of the typescript compile, removing old typescript files
+Cleans the outDir of the typescript compile, removing old typescript files.